-Cyprus taxes the worldwide income of its residents, while nonresidents are only taxed on certain categories of income derived from sources within Cyprus.
+Cyprus taxes the worldwide income of its tax residents, while non-tax residents are taxed only on certain categories of income derived from sources within Cyprus.
 Income from employment exercised within Cyprus is considered as Cyprus-source income in this respect.